syncfusion-content/blazor-docs/blazor/multiselect-dropdown/data-binding.md

 ## Enum binding

-To bind Enum types to the MultiSelect Dropdown component, you can convert the Enum data into a list of strings and then bind it to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_DataSource) property of the SfMultiSelect component.
+Convert the Enum data into a list of strings and bind it to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_DataSource) property of the SfMultiSelect component to bind Enum types to the MultiSelect Dropdown component.

 ```cshtml